Intern

 Tel.: +49 931 31-83228

 Marion finished her MTLA training at the University of Würzburg in 2018.
-Since October 2020, she is working at the MSNZ in the groups of Dr Kai Kretzschmar and Dr Angela Riedel.
+Since October 2020, she has been working at the MSNZ in the groups of Dr Kai Kretzschmar and Dr Angela Riedel.

-Her laboratory skills include different cell culture techniques (cell lines and organoid cultures) as well as various RNA and DNA based methods, immunohistochemistry, flow cytometry and mouse experiments.
-In addition she is responsible for the lab organization in general.
+Her laboratory skills include various cell culture techniques (cell lines and organoid cultures), as well as different RNA and DNA-based methods, immunohistochemistry, flow cytometry, and mouse experiments.
+In addition, she is responsible for the general organisation of the lab.

 Marion is funded by the German Cancer Aid and the IZKF.